xcat2/xcat-core/docs/source/advanced/cluster_maintenance/service_node/changing_hostname_ip.rst

   nodeset <noderange> osimage=<osimagename>

-Then use your normal command to install the nodes like rinstall,rnetboot,etc.
+Then use your normal command to install the nodes like rinstall, rnetboot, etc.